Kingsgrove

 Table Chart PROFILE FAQ

-Kingsgrove's dwelling structure, as per the latest Census, was 82.2% houses and 17.8% other dwellings.
-Home ownership in Kingsgrove stood at 42.3%, with 31.3% of dwellings mortgaged and 26.4% rented.
-The median monthly mortgage repayment was $2,600, while the median weekly rent was $500.
-Nationally, Kingsgrove's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Kingsgrove's dwelling structure, as per the latest Census, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Kingsgrove stood at 42.3%, with mortgaged dwellings at 31.3% and rented dwellings at 26.4%.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
+Median weekly rent in Kingsgrove was $500, compared to Sydney metro's $470.
+Nationally, Kingsgrove's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing